pranaliramteke/Edyoda/README.md

 # Edyoda
-This repository contains Edyoda assignments.
+This repository contains Edyoda assignment no.1